Is My Child a Minecraft Addict?

 Our 15-year-old tells us he needs to get on the computer to do homework, but within 5 or 10 minutes he’s on Minecraft.
 He knows every trick in the book for breaking in to our phones, computer, and TV to play games.
 If he were balancing grades and outdoor time with gaming, we wouldn’t be so concerned but he’s earning Ds in most subjects at school.
 We have tried taking away all screens, signing agreements, seeing counselors, using tutors… The minute he earns back Minecraft, the obsession begins again.

-It sounds as if your teenager could be displaying signs of obsessive or addictive behavior.
-In these circumstances, I suggest contacting a therapist who has some expertise in addictions, preferably in the new DSM-V diagnostic category of Internet Gaming Disorder.
+It sounds as if your teenager could be displaying signs of obsessive behavior.
+In these circumstances, I suggest contacting a therapist who has some expertise in the subject, preferably in the new DSM-V diagnostic category of Internet Gaming Disorder.

 It is true that much high school homework work requires a computer and Internet access, which opens up a world of distraction and temptation for ADHD students.
 I strongly suggest that you place your son’s computer in a public area temporarily, even though this may reduce his focus and concentration.
 He can regain his privacy rights by improving his grades and reducing his inappropriate behavior.
 Sometimes parents need to be totally in control of Internet access, keeping the router in their room and setting strict limits (via the provider so your son cannot change it) on cell phone capabilities.
 Setting limits on Minecraft are difficult, but not impossible.